AnAnarchist/agent-Based-RL-integration/README.md

 ## Framework usage
 Comprehensive description of the framework, and how to use it, is provided in the original paper (and in the slides linked above).

 Developers can create Jason agents and environments as usual and make use of *"soft plans"* when necessary (along with the appropriate belief).
-The fr
+The framework handles the rest of the process.

+### Quick start
+To run the agent system:

+	./gradlew run

+For using an algori